bids-standard/pybids/paper/paper.md

 module supports simple and flexible querying and manipulation of BIDS datasets.
-PyBIDS makes it easy for researchers and developers working in Python to search for BIDS files by keywords and/or metadata; to consolidate and retrieve file-associated metadata spread out across multiple levels of a BIDS hierarhcy;
+PyBIDS makes it easy for researchers and developers working in Python to search for BIDS files by keywords and/or metadata; to consolidate and retrieve file-associated metadata spread out across multiple levels of a BIDS hierarchy;
 to construct BIDS-valid path names for new files; and to validate projects against the BIDS specification, among other applications.